Apple Tree - Cornish Gilliflower

 See our section on Pollination Groups to help you select your apple trees.

 The rootstock for our dessert, or eating apple trees, is the most vigorous available - M106 and M25.
-M25 rootstock will produce the standard trees of a traditional orchard, which will grow over 4.5m, and M106 3 to 4m.
+M25 rootstock will produce the standard trees of a traditional orchard, which will grow over 4.5m, and M106 a good garden tree of 3 to 4m.
 Please refer to our size guide for details.